Reviewing Zulip code

 Are there folks who have been working on similar things, or a loosely related area?
 If so, they might be a good person to review your PR.

 @-mention them with something like “

 @person, would you be up for reviewing this?”
-If you’re not sure whether they are familiar with the code review process, you can also include a link to this guide.
+If you’re not sure whether they are familiar with how Zulip code reviews work, you can also include a link to this guide.

 Reviewing someone else’s code